 Besides re-branding, they also added support for TrainingPeaks (workouts), created a set of their own (Rouvy Guides, a work in progress), added branded challenges and made some major modifications to the career path.

 I’ve updated the relevant CVT / Rouvy section below.

 First off, I should mention that I actually use several of these tools myself.
 While I enjoy the possibilities that

 CVT Rouvy offers, I sometimes just want to watch a high quality video, which I can only find in VeloReality and Tacx TTS.

-And while Zwift probably offers the best experience if you don’t mind riding virtual reality only and are into online racing and social (group) rides, I do and I’m not, so I have experienced that after a while, it does get a bit boring, at least for me…
+And Zwift probably offers the best experience if you do not mind riding virtual reality only and if you are into online racing and social (group) rides.
+I do and I am not, so I have experienced that after a while, it does get a bit boring, at least for me…

 So, as with your choice of online platform to store/share your activities with your friends with, there probably is no ‘one size fits all’, but since a lot of functionality is available in free versions of these tools, you should be able to mix-and-match to satisfy your particular needs 🙂

-CVT website here – subscription starts at $6.99/mo, but the best option is the ‘Premium’ package, starting at $10/mo for yearly subscriptions, which offers you access to all platforms, plus a ‘two user’ license…
+CVT Rouvy website here – subscription starts at $6.99/mo, but the best option is the ‘Premium’ package, starting at $10/mo for yearly subscriptions, which offers you access to all platforms, plus a ‘family’ license for 2 more users…

 *Tacx films are probably the best from a quality point of view – they’re also offered by VeloReality – but they don’t come cheap: prices start at €9.95 for a download version of a short(-ish) ride.